Ke'Bryan Hayes Player Props: Pirates vs. Giants

-Ke'Bryan Hayes -- .167 average over his past 10 games -- will be in action for the Pittsburgh Pirates versus the San Francisco Giants, with Anthony DeSclafani on the hill, on May 29 at 5:05 PM ET.
+The Pittsburgh Pirates, including Ke'Bryan Hayes (.186 on-base percentage in past 10 games, 89 points below season-long percentage), battle starter John Brebbia and the San Francisco Giants at Oracle Park, Tuesday at 9:45 PM ET.

-He is looking to bounce back after a four-strikeout showing in his last game against the Mariners.
+He is looking to bounce back following he struck out four times in his last game against the Mariners.

 Ke'Bryan Hayes Game Info & Props vs. the Giants